cromulencellc/hackasat-final-2021/README.md

+Distribution Statement A: Approved for Public Release AFRL-2022-0566
 # Hack-a-Sat 2 -  2021 Final #
+---

 This repository contains the open source release for the Hack-a-Sat 2 2021 final event.